Annex 5: Information Platforms

 This public information tool allows identifying and characterizing zones in the early stages and prospective for hydroelectric initiatives, along with the spatial visualization of water rights, holders of water rights, historical information, hydroelectric capacity installed in electric systems, among others .
 This platform is available on the website of the Ministry.

 One of the most important applications of this platform is the annual update of the hydroelectric potential at the country level, whose methodology is based on the information provided by non-consumptive rights constituted, as they represent the volume of water that is legally available for hydroelectric development.
-The calculation methodology is explained in detail on the application web page (Figure 13)
+The calculation methodology is explained in detail on the application web page.

 The CONAF Territorial Information System (See Figure 14) allows you to consult on-line information on vegetation cadaster updates.
 In this way, this tool presents the most complete national map of reference information on the potential of forest biomass in Chile.
 Through this tool you can review interactive maps for each region, analyze different layers (roads, hydrography, water bodies, wilderness areas, agricultural land, meadows and shrublands, native forest, wetlands, non-vegetation areas and a categorization layer of land use), perform operations such as measuring distances, areas and download cartographic covers.
 The tool also allows access to a catalog of satellite images that can provide additional information to maps already generated in the system.

-The marine exploration (See Figure 15) is a tool that allows to visualize and obtain information on Chile’s marine energy resource.
+The marine exploration is a tool that allows to visualize and obtain information on Chile’s marine energy resource.
 This information is generated from numerical simulations covering the maritime territory from Arica to the extreme south of the country.
-The simulations were performed using the Wave Watch III model with a resolution of 1 km.
+The simulations were performed using the Wave Watch III model (WWIII) and SWAN (Simulating Waves Nearshore), the latter in high spatial resolution (100 meters).
 The height, direction and wave period for a full year (2010) were simulated and the results validated with observations throughout the country.

 The tool allows to generate a report for each location designated by the user who presents the basic wave statistic for each month (significant height corresponding to the average height of the third of the highest waves in a set of waves, the average period which corresponds to the average time interval between two waves, the energy power per square meter and the average propagation direction).
 It also presents the frequency distribution of significant wave height, the time series plot of significant height and power for each month, the interannual variability of height and power and the direction rose of wave propagation for the full year.
 Finally the tool allows to download the complete numerical series of the data in format of plain text to carry out own analyzes.